current Maryland license plate

 1993 multi-purpose 2001 multi-purpose 2005 multi-purpose 2007 multi-purpose 2009 multi-purpose

-Multi-purpose vehicle (MPV) plates are issued to a variety of vehicle types.
-They're issued to all SUVs and mini-vans, so these plates are nearly as common as passenger car plates and more common than truck plates.
-MPV plates are also issued to full-sized passenger vans, motor homes, and not-for-hire buses, regardless of whether the vehicle is driven for personal use or commercial use.
-Surprisingly, all three-wheeled vehicles also got MPV plates until recently.
-Now, I believe only enclosed-body three-wheeled vehicles get them; open three-wheeled vehicles are now classified as motorcycles.
+Multi-purpose passenger vehicle (MPV) plates were issued to a variety of vehicle types.
+They were issued to all SUVs and mini-vans, so these plates were nearly as common as passenger car plates and more common than truck plates.
+MPV plates were also issued to full-sized passenger vans, motor homes, and not-for-hire buses, regardless of whether the vehicle is driven for personal use or commercial use.
+Surprisingly, all three-wheeled vehicles also received MPV plates until a few years ago.
+Recently, I believe only enclosed-body three-wheeled vehicles got them; open three-wheeled vehicles are now classified as motorcycles.

-Standard Maryland MPV plate made by New Jersey, with natural 2008 expiration (plate in actual use)
+Standard Maryland MPV plate made by New Jersey.

 Standard light truck plates

-Personal light trucks such as pickup trucks are issued these regular truck plates, along with most types and all sizes of commercial straight trucks and cargo vans.
-Special truck types that receive different plates are covered on the Maryland Current Commercial Vehicle plate page.
+Personal light trucks such as pickup trucks were issued these regular truck plates, along with most types and all sizes of commercial straight trucks and cargo vans.
+Other plate types issed only to specific kinds of commercial trucks are covered on a separate page

 Regular truck plates were first issued in February 1986 in serial format 000*000, beginning at about serial 300*000 to avoid conflicting with motorcycle serial numbers from the previous base still in use.
-Serial 999*999 was reached after only a couple of years, and the format rolled over to approximately serial 000*001 and continued until 299*999 was reached in about the spring of 1992.
-A second format 00x*000 was then begun, which is still being issued today.
+Serial 999*999 was reached after only a couple of years, and the format rolled over to approximately serial 000*001 and continued until 299*999 was reached in the spring of 1992.
+A second format 00x*000 was then begun, and was used until this plate type stopped being issued in June 2010.
 With this format, all numbers change before the letter changes.
 Both of these formats are still in use, although the all-numeric plates are now seen infrequently.
 The web site address was added to the bottom of the plate in 2005 at about serial 23R*000.

 To qualify for historic plates, a vehicle must generally be over 20 years and in basically stock condition, and must be driven infrequently.
-Historic plates were initially assigned serial format 000*00L, with the "L" indicating the vehicle class, and with the screened legend Historic at the bottom of the plate.
-This format was eventually used up, and a second format L00*000 was introduced.
-This second format was exhausted in late 2005; now a third format 000*0L0 is being issued.
+Historic plates were initially assigned serial format 000*00L, with the "L" indicating the vehicle class code, and with the screened legend Historic at the bottom of the plate.
+This format was eventually used up, and this plate type progressed through second format L00*000 and third format 000*0L0.
+Then, in the spring of 2010, the fourth format hit the streets, but in a completely unexpected and head-scratching format 000*00Z, using a suffix letter that has nothing to do with the vehicle class.
+That format has been used up, too, as have fifth format Z00*000 and sixth format 000*0Z0.
+At this writing in 2019, a seventh format 000*Z00 is being issued.

 permanent historic sticker